microsoft/service-fabric-observer/README.md

 [**FabricObserver (FO)**](https://github.com/microsoft/service-fabric-observer/releases) is a complete implementation of a generic resource usage watchdog service written as a stateless, singleton Service Fabric .NET Core 3.1 application that
 1. Monitors a broad range of resources that tend to be important to all Service Fabric applications, like disk, CPU, memory, networking, and cluster certificates out-of-the-box.
 2. Runs on multiple versions of Windows Server and Ubuntu 16.04 and 18.04
-3. Suppports [an easy-to-use extensibility model](/Documentation/Plugins.md) for creating [custom Observers](/SampleObserverPlugin) out of band (so, you don't need to clone the repo to build an Observer).
+3. Provides [an easy-to-use extensibility model](/Documentation/Plugins.md) for creating [custom Observers](/SampleObserverPlugin) out of band (so, you don't need to clone the repo to build an Observer).
 4. Supports [Configuration Setting Application Updates](/Documentation/Using.md#parameterUpdates) for any observer for any supported setting.

 FO is a Stateless Service Fabric Application composed of a single service that runs on every node in your cluster, so it can be deployed and run alongside your applications without any changes to them.
 Each FO service instance knows nothing about other FO instances in the cluster, by design.